 The Boardmasters Invitational Skate and BMX contests at the mini ramp will be taking over Fistral beach.
 Watch the best skaters and BMX’s in the UK go nuts!
 There will also be the Boardmasters Young Gun invitational (under 16’s) to discover the next generation super groms.
 All the skate and BMX action is free to watch just head down to the event area.

 Music Lineup on 11 separate areas take over Cornwall for Boardmasters, beginning on Wednesday night and amping up towards the weekend.
-The lineup for 2020 is to be announced closer to the event but past acts include Florence and the Machine, The Darkness and George Ezra, so expect spectacular world class acts.

 You can fill your karma cup by taking part in the Fistral beach clean.
 Volunteer and help make the planet a greener place while doing some good during festival time.